BEST GOPRO DOME PORT FOR OVER/UNDER SPLIT SHOT WATER PHOTOGRAPHY

 The best GoPro dome port for split shot underwater photography

-The best part about the GoPro dome port is that is quite inexpensive.
+The best part about the Telesin GoPro dome port is that is quite inexpensive.
 Underwater photography is generally not a cheap game.
-DSLR housing can cost up to 2,000, which is why most of us stick with the GoPro.
-So it’s great news that the GoPro underwater dome port is only about $50 depending on exactly which style you go with.
+A DSLR housing can cost up to 2,000, which is why most of us stick with the GoPro.
+So it’s great news that the Telesin GoPro dome port is only about $50.

 I think it’s awesome you can grab a cheap GoPro dome and still create the over under look that costs thousands to achieve on a DSLR underwater setup.
-The quality might be a little sharper on a DSLR with a housing but we are taking six to seven the cost of a GoPro and a GoPro dome port.
+The quality might be a little sharper on a DSLR with a housing but the cost is 6-7 times more!

 Whichever model you choose to buy make sure you have a hand-strap included.
 The GoPro dome port floats because of the air inside the glass bubble, but you don’t want to lose your grip on the dome and have it float away or lost in the current depending on the conditions you are swimming in.
 Therefore a small cord around the wrist is a perfect fix.
 Most models will include this.